szachmati/recrutation/readme.md

-## This repo will contain solved examples of recrutation tasks for java developer position :)
+## This repo contains solved examples of recrutation tasks for java developer position :)
 ### Content of tasks - pdf file in given repository

 ### Task 1